Where the climate crisis meets community lie endless possibilities

 Want to help me pay photographers and writers to contribute to the newsletter?
 I've created an Artist Fund for anyone who wants to donate outside their regular subscriptions.
 Once I reach $100, I'll be able to license my first image from a photographer.
 Donate here.
 If you'd prefer to donate funds to whatever my needs may be (not explicitly the artist fund), you can donate here.

 Welcome to Possibilities, a creative climate newsletter on the possibilities that lie where crisis meets community.
-I’m Yessenia Funes, and I'm getting really personal today.
+I’m Yessenia Funes, and I'm not ready for that future, not yet.

 👛